zacanger/trash/README.md

 What this does is take the data, iterates through it with a loop and writes it into the DOM.
 It's not pretty, but it gets the job done.

-- Set the array equal to the response's child named data, and call the insertData function.
+- Call the insertData function with the data we recieved.

 ``` javascript
   $('#getUsers').on('click', function() {